ranium/laravel-magento-server/README.md

 # Laravel|Magento server
 A simple script which helps you quickly setup Laravel and Magento environment on your **local machine**.
-No need to run your project on Homestead's virtual environment, which is Tedious and Exhaustive.
+This script is inspired by Homestead and comes in handy if you want to run a dedicated server instead of a virtual machine.

 ## Developed By :computer:
 [![N|Ranium](https://d1vxlv5w7jsf3o.cloudfront.net/wp-content/uploads/2018/10/24121043/ranium-logo-black.png)](https://ranium.in/)